 Millions of men served in the United States military during World War 1.
-None of them are living but some have left evidence of their World War 1 adventures.
+None of them are still living but some have left evidence of their World War 1 adventures.
 Private Ralph Schenken of the U.S. Army’s 27th Division was one of those.

 September 11, 2001 is a date that will never be forgotten in the annals of American History.
 Muslim extremists highjacked commercial airliners which were then flown into the World Trade Center in New York and the Pentagon in Washington D.C.